nikivanov/watney/README.md

 with an allen wrench while turning the wheel to drive the screw in.
 Don't overtighten.
 The wheel should rotate freely and the screw cap should be flush with the column, or just stick out a tiny bit.
 Repeat for the other 3 wheels.
 4. Install transfer gears next to the wheel gears, with spacers facing the columns, using 16mm screws.
 5. Put the motors into the housing with leads facing outwards.
 Run the wires through the holes in the housing.
+The wires should be about 130mm long.
 Secure the housing to the bottom with 6mm screws.
-The wires should be about 130mm long.
 6. M3 screws are a bit too big for Raspberry Pi mounting holes.
 Run a 1/8" drill bit through them, file them, or just put an M3 screw through them carefully to expand them a bit.
-Attach the camera cable to the Raspberry Pi and secure it to the cover using 6mm screws.
-Attach the Micro-USB cable from the power bank to the Raspberry Pi.
+Attach the camera cable and the Micro-USB cable to the Raspberry Pi.
+Secure the Pi to the cover using 6mm screws.
 7. Connect motor wires to the outputs of the motor controller.
-Connect the controller to the Raspberry Pi as follows:
+Connect the controller to the Raspberry Pi using [Pi GPIO BOARD pins](images/pi-gpio.png?raw=true) as follows:
    * 12V - Pin 2
    * Gnd - Pin 14
    * ENA - Pin 36